candiepih/alx-low_level_programming/0x0E-structures_typedef/README.md

 # C - Structures, typedef
+Topic's aim was to understand what structures are and usage of typedef.
+I used the task files below to understand the topic.
 ## dog.h
 Defines a new type struct dog with the following elements:
 * name, type = char *,